There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 - Scour listings on Zillow, Redfin, and similar websites/apps

-- Go to open houses to get a better feel
+- Go to open houses to get a better feel for properties in person

 - Formulate your own opinions before speaking to interested parties